Feedback-guided Data Synthesis for Imbalanced Classification: Methodology

 We identify three scenarios where using only text prompt results in synthetic samples that are not close to the real data used to train machine learning downstream models:

 \begin{compactitem} \item \textbf{Homonym ambiguity.} A single text prompt can have multiple meanings.
-For example, consider generating data for the class \texttt{iron} that could either refer to the ironing machine or the metal element.
+For example, consider generating data for the class \texttt{sorrel} that could either refer to the sorrel horse or the sorrel plant.
 See Figure \ref{fig:mis_match} (a) for further illustrations. \item \textbf{Text misinterpretation.} The text-to-image generative model can produce images which are semantically inconsistent or partially consistent with the input prompt.
 An example of that is the class \texttt{carpenter's plane} from ImageNet-LT.
 When prompted with this term, the diffusion model generated images of wooden planes instead of the intended carpentry tools.
 See Figure \ref{fig:mis_match} (b) for further illustrations. \item \textbf{Stylistic Bias.} The generative model can produce images with a particular style for some prompts, which does not match the style of the real data.
 For instance, the \texttt{Toucan} images in the ImageNet-LT dataset are mostly real photographs, but the generative model frequently outputs drawings of this species of bird.
 See Figure \ref{fig:mis_match} (c) for further illustrations.
 Also see more samples in Figures \ref{fig:scorpian}, \ref{fig:triceratops}. \end{compactitem}

-To alleviate the above-described issues, we borrow from the generative models' literature a dual-conditioning technique.
+To alleviate the above-described issues, we borrow from the generative models' literature a dual-conditioning technique~\citep{mishra2023dual}.
 In this approach, the generator is conditioned on both a text descriptor containing the class label and a randomly selected real image from the same class in the real training dataset.
 This additional layer of conditioning steers the diffusion model to generate samples which are more similar to those in the real training data; see Figure \ref{fig:mis_match}, to contrast samples from text-conditional models with those of text-and-image-conditional models.
-Using the unCLIP model in \cite{rombach2022high}, the noise prediction network \( \epsilon_{\theta}^{(t)}(\mathbf{x}_{t}) \) in Equation~\ref{eq:DDIM} is extended to be a function of the conditioning image's embedding, denoted as \( \epsilon_{\theta}^{(t)}(\mathbf{x}_{t}, \mathbf{z}_{\text{cond}}) \), where \( \mathbf{z}_{\text{cond}} \) is the CLIP embedding of the conditioning image.
+Using the unCLIP model \citep{rombach2022high}, the noise prediction network \( \epsilon_{\theta}^{(t)}(\mathbf{x}_{t}) \) in Equation~\ref{eq:DDIM} is extended to be a function of the conditioning image's embedding, denoted as \( \epsilon_{\theta}^{(t)}(\mathbf{x}_{t}, \mathbf{z}_{\text{cond}}) \), where \( \mathbf{z}_{\text{cond}} \) is the CLIP embedding of the conditioning image.

-\subsection{Increasing the conditional diversity of synthetic data}
+\subsection{Increasing the Conditional Diversity of Synthetic Data}